shalevy1/ai-experiments/ecom-shopping-assistant/README.md

 ## Usage

 1.  **Set API Keys:**
-    -   In the sidebar, select the LLM provider (Groq or OpenAI) and the search tool (Tavily or SerpApi).
+    -   In the sidebar, select the LLM provider OpenAI and the search tool (Tavily or SerpApi).
     -   Enter your API keys for the selected services.
     -   Click "Set keys".